bartellramsey/wyze-ha-fork/README.md

 ## Fork from kevinvincent's repo
-This is a fork to maintain compatibility after the 2021.4 breaking change with version requirements.
+This is a fork to maintain compatibility after Home Assistant 2021.4's breaking change with version requirements.

 # Home Assistant - WYZE Sense Component